eventphone/ywsd/README.md

 represents a set of extensions that is called at the same time.
 The ranks are ordered.
 Each rank can either extend the current call of the previous rank after a given time or replace all participants called in the previous rank(s).

-Consequently, inner tree nodes can link immediately to another extension (with forwards) or to a fork rank that (itself) then links to extensions.
+Consequently, inner tree nodes can link immediately to another extension (with forwards) or a fork rank that (itself) then links to extensions.
 The following examples illustrate the shape of call routing trees.

 ![Simple group routing](docs/simple-group-routing.png)